Department of Economics & Centre for Sustainable Finance

 Overview

-The report was also presented at the African Development Bank, the Asian Development Bank, and the World Bank’s Understanding Risk Finance Pacific Forum in Port Vila, Vanuatu.
+The resulting report was launched on 2 July 2018 with a presentation of the main research findings, a keynote and panel discussion.
+The report was also presented at the African Development Bank, the Asian Development Bank and the World Bank’s 'Understanding Risk Finance' Pacific Forum in Port Vila, Vanuatu.

 The research findings have been widely reported on in the media, including coverage by the Financial TimesReuters and Forbes.
-See also an opinion piece by Ulrich Volz and Bob Buhr for IPE magazine ("Climate Change Mitigation is a Good Investment") and a piece published by the Asian Development Bank's Asia Bond Monitor ("Climate-Vulnerable Developing Economies Face Rising Cost of Debt").
+See also an opinion piece by Ulrich Volz and Bob Buhr for IPE magazine (Climate Change Mitigation is a Good Investment) and a piece published by the Asian Development Bank's Asia Bond Monitor (Climate-Vulnerable Developing Economies Face Rising Cost of Debt).

 The report’s findings were referred to in a Ministerial Communique after a meeting of the Ministers of Finance of the Vulnerable Twenty Group (V20) at the Annual Meetings of the World Bank Group and International Monetary Fund in Nusa Dua, Bali, in October 2018.
 The V20 Finance Ministers further discussed the report’s findings at the Spring Meetings of the World Bank Group and International Monetary Fund in April 2019 and announced in a press release new financial instruments in collaboration with international partners to ensure continued global economic growth in the face of increasing threats from climate change.

-The implications of the research were discussed in a London Climate Action Week event on Scaling Up Low-Carbon and Resilient Investment in the Face of Climate Vulnerability that was jointly organised in July 2019 by the SOAS Centre for Sustainable Finance, the V20 and the Munich Climate Insurance Initiative.
+The implications of the research were discussed in a July 2019 London Climate Action Week event on 'Scaling Up Low-Carbon and Resilient Investment in the Face of Climate Vulnerability' that was jointly organised by the SOAS Centre for Sustainable Finance, the V20 and the Munich Climate Insurance Initiative.

-For questions please contact Ulrich Volz.
+For additional questions about the project please contact Ulrich Volz.